 Residential and Out of Home Care Specialisation

-The CHC40313 Certificate IV in Child Youth and Family Intervention is the preferred option for anyone working in Residential and Out of Home Care to satisfy the legislative changes to the Child Safety Framework, as it provides the most relevant skills and knowledge to the role of residential care service staff.
+This course is the preferred option for those working in Residential and Out of Home Care to satisfy the legislative changes to the Child Safety Framework.

 Working in this field will provide opportunities to support children, youth and families shape their own lives and create a better future.

 Make a difference in the lives of vulnerable families relying on residential or out of home care by completing the CHC40313 Certificate IV in Child Youth and Family Intervention today.